johnnycyberseed/ibm-zk/pages/IMS___DBRC.md

 - Database Recovery Control facility
 -
-- Runs in its own address space, but is subordinate to the [[IMS/Control Region]].
+- Runs in its own address space, but is subordinate to the [[IMS/IMSCTL]].
 - required by all online IMS systems
 - records information about database usage (maintenance) to support recovery
 	- when was the database last backed up?